ucsb-cs8/w19-mirza/_info/lab_office_hours.md

 # Professor Mirza's Office Hours

+* Thursdays, 3:30p - 4:30p, Fridays: 2p - 3p, or by appointment
 * Location: HFH 1155
-* Time: Thursdays, 3:30p - 4:30p, Fridays: 2p - 3p, or by appointment

 # Lab Hours

-* Closed labs will be held in Phelps 3525 on {{ site.lab_times}}.
+* "Closed" labs refer to your sections that you are registered for on GOLD.
+These are (50 minute discussion sections) and will be held in Phelps 3525 on {{ site.lab_times}}.
-* Open labs will be held in the evenings in Phelps 3525 on Wednesdays (same day as closed labs), and in Phelps 2510 on all other days.
-Please check the detailed schedule below
+* "Open" labs refer to times that you can get help from TAs and tutors outside of your scheduled labs.
+These will be held in the evenings in Phelps 3525 on Wednesdays (same day as closed labs), and in Phelps 2510 on all other days.
+Please check the detailed schedule below:

 <style>
 iframe { width: 100%;height:880px; overflow: scroll; }